Mathtodon/Contextual_Bandits_Tree/README.md

-# Contextual_Bandits_Tree
+# Contextual_Bandits_Decision_Tree
-Contains Code for Contextual Bandits AB Testing Treee
+Contains Code for Contextual Bandits Decision Tree

 This repo houses an implementation of the decision tree designed by Feraud, R. , Allesarido, R. , Urvoy, T. & Clerot, F.